-... home to America's premier rocket engine test complex, the NASA facility where engines for all manned Apollo and space shuttle flights have been tested and where next-generation engines that will once again carry humans into deep space will be tested.
+... home to America's premier rocket engine test complex, the NASA center where engines for all manned Apollo and space shuttle flights have been tested and where next-generation engines that will once again carry humans into deep space will be tested.

 ... home to an Applied Science and Technology Project Office that provides world-class leadership on behalf of NASA's science and technology goals, with a particular focus on supporting Gulf of Mexico-related research and coastal management efforts.

 ... home to more than 30 resident agencies, which includes federal, state, academic and private organizations and numerous technology-based companies.